Last Updated: January 11, 2023

 - A significant number of South Africans are cryptocurrency owners.

-We can’t say that cryptocurrencies are outright legal in most countries in Africa – it’s more like they aren’t regulated or banned outright, as in South Africa, Namibia, Zimbabwe and Nigeria.
+We can’t say that cryptocurrencies are outright legal in most countries in Africa.
+It is just that some countries, like South Africa, Namibia, Zimbabwe, and Nigeria haven’t regulated or banned them outright.

 The South African Reserve Bank hasn’t changed its position on virtual currencies since 2014, stating that they aren’t supervised, overseen, or regulated.
 No cryptocurrency laws exist regarding the use and exchange of bitcoins.
 Since cryptocurrencies aren’t recognized as legal tender, they cannot be accepted as a form of payment.